dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/text-zones-unit.md

 # TextZonesUnit

-The `TextZonesUnit` class represents a unit that contains text zones, which is derived from `IntermediateResultUnit` class.
+The `TextZonesUnit` class extends the `IntermediateResultUnit` class and represents a unit of text zones identified during the processing of an image.
+This class is used to encapsulate the locations of detected text areas within an image, providing a structured representation of where text is located.

 ## Definition